Wildboar-Software/asn1-typescript-libraries/README.md

 - [ ] Refactor `AlgorithmInformation-2009` into a separate package
 - [ ] Implement XER for CINF
 - [ ] Implement XER for RINF
+- [ ] Implement XER for CMAIL
+- [ ] Break AlgorithmIdentifier into separate package?

 ## Notes